Return to Previous Page

 6. How do I get the furniture in my office moved by Facilities?

 Place a work order request by visiting our Work Order Request Portal, emailing firstname.lastname@example.org or calling 555-555-5555.
 A Special Services Request Form (SSRF) will be required if the move has to occur after hours and/or on the weekend.
-In this case you would send a SSRF to Facilities completed with department accounting information.
+In this case, you would send an SSRF to Facilities completed with department accounting information.
 Make sure the SSRF is signed by an authorized fund administrator.

 7. Can I contact a contractor to do work if I am paying for it from my department budget?